Chinese Thanksgiving and Native American History Month Books

 Gail Gibbons “Thanksgiving” book in English (top) and simplified Chinese (bottom)

-This overview of Thanksgiving begins with a brief overview of harvest celebrations in other cultures, such as the Greeks, Jews, and Chinese.
+This Thanksgiving overview begins with a brief overview of harvest celebrations in other cultures, such as the Greeks, Jews, and Chinese.
 Then, the American Thanksgiving holiday is explained from the perspective of the pilgrims.

-As with all books by Gail Gibbons, Thanksgiving 感恩节 has detailed, realistic illustrations.
-In the Chinese edition of this Thanksgiving book, only a few words have Pinyin.
+As with all Gail Gibbons books, Thanksgiving 感恩节 has detailed, realistic illustrations.
+The Chinese edition has a few Pinyin translations.

 We Are Grateful: Otsaliheliga